inmyth/akka-integrated-mmm/README.md

 Code: `fullfixed`<br>

-The new unit price is spaced rigidly by gridSpace, e.g. if a buy order with price X is consumed then a new sell order selling the same quantity with price X + gridSpace will be created.<br>
+The new unit price is spaced rigidly by gridSpace, e.g. if a buy order with price X is consumed then a new sell order selling the same quantity with price X + gridSpace will be created.

 If a sell order with price Y is consumed then a buy order with the same quantity and price Y - gridSpace will be created.